Carpet Care Guide for Busy Families with Kids & Pets

 Best Carpet for Homes with Kids

-- Nylon — Most durable fiber, handles rough play and heavy foot traffic
+- Nylon is the most durable fiber and handles rough play and heavy foot traffic.

-- Medium pile height — Soft enough for play, firm enough to clean easily
+- Medium pile height gives you soft enough for play, firm enough to clean easily.

-- Multi-color or patterned — Hides stains and wear between cleanings
+- Multi-color or patterned carpet hides stains and wear between cleanings.

 Room-by-Room for Family Homes

-- Playroom — Triexta, medium pile, stain-resistant with thick padding for falls
+- Playrooms do best with triexta, medium pile, stain-resistant with thick padding for falls.

-- Kids' bedrooms — Polyester plush (soft, budget-friendly) or triexta if spill-prone
+- Kids' bedrooms can go polyester plush (soft, budget-friendly) or triexta if spill-prone.

-- Stairs — Nylon, low-pile for safety and durability, non-slip
+- Stairs need nylon, low-pile for safety and durability—non-slip is key.

 Pro Tip: Carpet in Play Areas